-Things get ugly when Infatuation LA starts debating whether Mozza truly is the best pizza in the city.
-But either way, there’s no debate over the goat cheese, leek, garlic, and bacon pizza.
+There’s an argument to be made that Pizzeria Mozza kick-started LA’s current pizza obsession, and we are making it.
+This small-ish spot on Highland has been open since 2006, and has barely taken a breath since.
+Despite being full every night of the week, the thin-crust pizzas here are as good as ever.
+That’s mostly down to the toppings, including the legendary goat cheese, leek, garlic, and bacon pizza.
 If you’re anything like us, you head to Mozza fully intending to try something different, but end up ordering this anyway.
 If there was such a thing as LA-style pizza, this would probably be it.

 People talk a lot about the pastas at Jon & Vinny’s, and rightly so, but you shouldn’t forget about the pizzas here either.
 Chewy and crispy and extremely charred (in the best way), these are the kind of pizzas you can’t stuff in your face fast enough.
 The LA Woman covered with burrata is a good place to start, but the El Chaparrito with chorizo and red onion is one of our favorites.

-Prime Pizza offers pizza by the slice if you go to the restaurant, but it can honestly be hit or miss.
+Prime Pizza offers pizza by-the-slice if you go to the tiny shop on Fairfax, but it can honestly be hit or miss.
 So use Prime for what it does best - delivery.
-And if you live in Fairfax/Weho/Beverly Grove area, there isn’t a better option around. $28 might seem pretty steep for delivery pizza, but these babies are massive (and delicious) and could easily feed 3-4 people depending how sober everyone is.
+And if you live in Weho/Beverly Grove area, there isn’t a better option around. $28 might seem pretty steep for delivery pizza, but these babies are massive (and delicious) and could easily feed 3-4 people depending how sober everyone is.
 The sausage-kale pizza won’t sound great at first, but it just might be the best one on the menu.

-This list is dominated by newer spots (LA recently realized it needed better pizza), but this Eagle Park spot has been doing its thing for over 60 years and is a flat-out classic.
-Stepping into this family-run operation is a time warp of the best variety: checkered tablecloths, Italian streetscapes on the wall, and adorable couples who have been going on dates there since the ’60’s.
+This list is dominated by newer places, but this Eagle Park spot has been doing its thing for over 60 years and is a flat-out classic.
+Stepping into this family-run operation is a time warp of the best variety: checkered tablecloths, Italian streetscapes on the wall, and adorable couples who have been going on dates there since the ’60s.
 This is thin-crust Sicilian-style pizza and while it’s certainly not as refined as other places on this list, who are we to turn down a fantastic slice of greasy pie?
 Whatever you end up ordering, just make sure their homemade sausage is on it.

 Located in a desolate industrial zone in far, far, far East LA, picking up a pizza at Dough Box is frankly half the experience.
 First, it’s marked only by a door with a sign that reads “Office” above it.
 When you get there, you’re instructed to call them, after which they’ll bring the pizza out to you and do payments at your car.
 It’s weird and thrilling and the only way you’ll ever want to receive Chicago deep dish pizza ever again.
 Good news: they also deliver anywhere, with only a $5 extra charge if you’re over 5 miles away.

-Best pizza in the Valley?
-That would be Dino’s.
+The best pizza in the Valley is at Dino’s.
 The Burbank stand-by is probably best known as that delicious pizza you eat everyday on the studio lot and never realize it actually came from Dino’s.
 With over 38 specialty pizzas, their menu can feel a bit like the wild west at times, so let us help you - you want the sausage and meatball-topped lasagna pizza.
 Badly.
 Dining inside their old-school space off Burbank Blvd. is also very much recommended.